"Do you want to download the converter" error when trying to open a file in Word, Excel, or PowerPoint

 To resolve this issue, follow the steps below.

 Go to the Microsoft Download Center to download and install the OOXML Strict Converter for Office 2010.

-When the file opens, click Save As to save the file in Excel 2010, Word 2010, or PowerPoint 2010 default format.
+When the file opens, select Save As to save the file in the Word 2010, Excel 2010, or PowerPoint 2010 default format.

-An Excel workbook (.xlsx), a Word document (.docx), or PowerPoint presentation (.pptx) files can now be created by non-Microsoft software products by using the standards that are outlined by ISO/IEC 29500.
-Therefore, Office versions released after 2007 Microsoft Office suite Service Pack 2 (SP2) have supported many of the requirements of the ISO/IEC 29500 standard.
-However, some of the standards have not been supported in Microsoft Office.
+A Word document (.docx), Excel workbook (.xlsx), or PowerPoint presentation (.pptx) can be created by non-Microsoft software products by using the standards that are outlined by ISO/IEC 29500.
+Therefore, Office versions released after the 2007 Microsoft Office suite Service Pack 2 (SP2) have supported many of the requirements of the ISO/IEC 29500 standard.
+However, not all of the standards are supported in Microsoft Office.

-For more information about the adoption of the ISO 29500 standard by Microsoft, see the following Web sites: Microsoft Expands List of Formats Supported in Microsoft Office
+For more information about the adoption of the ISO 29500 standard by Microsoft, see Microsoft Expands List of Formats Supported in Microsoft Office.